 Delete Your Google History

-To purge your activity logs, follow these five steps:
+To purge your activity logs, follow these four steps:

-3. In the section directly below, leave "All products" selected.
-Alternatively, if you only want to delete something specific, you can do so in this dropdown menu.
+- In the section directly below, leave "All products" selected.
+Alternatively, if you only want to delete something specific, you can do so in this drop-down menu.
 That said, we strongly recommend that you delete it all!

 Disable Google Activity Logging